lorepieri8/ai-techniques/README.md

 A curated list of AI tools and techniques to solve problems.
 No background knowledge assumed.

-Here AI is an umbrella term for anything that has to do with learning and/or data, including techniques from Statistics, Data Science, Machine Learning, Deep Learning, Reinforcement Learning, Artificial General Intelligence and related fields.
+Here AI is an umbrella term for anything that has to do with learning and/or data, including techniques from Statistics, Data Science, Machine Learning, Artificial General Intelligence and related fields.

 The goal is to let you know that these tools exist, giving a basic usage example, resources and weaknesses.